RainingSea/cese/project/website/QuickSearch/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using a simple MVC (Model-View-Controller) architecture.
-The 'main.py' file will serve as the entry point, handling routing and user interactions.
-The 'tools.py' file will manage data storage and retrieval.
-The user interface will be created using HTML templates stored in the 'templates' directory.
-User registration and login will be handled through forms, with session management to maintain user state.
-The search functionality will utilize a simple text search algorithm to find relevant books from the stored data files.",
+"Implementation approach": "The 'QuickSearch' application will be developed using Python for the backend logic and HTML for the frontend interface.
+The application will use a simple file-based storage system to manage user accounts and book data.
+The Flask framework will be utilized to handle routing and rendering of HTML templates.
+The application will be structured to allow easy integration of the various components, ensuring a smooth user experience.",

-"UI design": "The user interface will consist of the following pages: \n1. **Registration Page**: A form with fields for username and password, and a submit button. \n2. **Login Page**: Similar to the Registration Page, with fields for username and password. \n3. **Dashboard Page**: A search bar at the top, a list of search results displayed below, each with a title, author, summary, and cover image. \n4. **Book Details Page**: Detailed information about the selected book, including a detailed description and an 'Add to Reading List' button. \n5. **Reading List Page**: A list of books added by the user, with options to remove books from the list. \nThe layout will be simple and user-friendly, ensuring easy navigation between pages.",
+"UI design": "The user interface will consist of the following pages: 1) Registration Page: A form for users to enter a username and password.
+2) Login Page: A form for users to log in with their credentials.
+3) Dashboard Page: A search bar for entering search queries, and a section to display search results.
+4) Book Details Page: A detailed view of the selected book, including an 'Add to Reading List' button.
+5) Reading List Page: A list of books the user has added to their reading list, with options to remove books.
+Navigation will be achieved through links and buttons, ensuring users can easily move between pages.",

-"Data Storage": "Data will be stored in local text files.
-The following types of data will be stored in separate files: \n1. **users.txt**: Stores user accounts with usernames and passwords. \n2. **books.txt**: Contains book details such as title, author, summary, cover image, and detailed description. \n3. **reading_list.txt**: Stores the reading lists for each user, mapping usernames to their selected books.",
+"Data Storage": "User data and book information will be stored in local text files.
+The following files will be used: 1) 'users.txt' for storing usernames and passwords, 2) 'books.txt' for storing book details (title, author, summary, cover image), and 3) 'reading_list.txt' for storing users' reading lists.
+Each file will contain structured data, with each entry separated by a newline for easy retrieval.",

-"File list": ["main.py", "tools.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/book_details.html", "templates/reading_list.html", "users.txt", "books.txt", "reading_list.txt"],
+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/dashboard.html", "templates/book_details.html", "templates/reading_list.html", "users.txt", "books.txt", "reading_list.txt"],

 "Data structures and interfaces": " classDiagram